 A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 1/1 tables were analyzed and passed markup.
-There was only one table included within the text content and it was found in chapter 15.
-The tables included markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology.
+N/A Additional Information: 0/0 tables were analyzed and passed.
+No tables were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.